sparky8512/starlink-grpc-tools/README.md

     ghcr.io/sparky8512/starlink-grpc-tools -v -t 60 status alert_detail
 ```
 The `-t` option to `docker run` will prevent Python from buffering the script's standard output and can be omitted if you don't care about seeing the verbose output in the container logs as soon as it is printed.

-If there is some problem with accessing the image from the GitHub Packages repository, there is also an image available on Docker Hub, which can be accessed as `neurocis/starlink-grpc-tools`, but note that that image may not be as up to date with changes as the supported one.

 ## Running with SystemD